Quantification of uncertainty from high-dimensional scattered data via polynomial approximation: Functional representation of random variables

-Some alternative representation formats specifically exploit the tensor-product structure of the Hilbert stochastic space $\randomspace$.
-This class of methods typically approximates a $\Nd$-variate function with a series of products of lower dimensional functions.
+Some alternative representation formats specifically exploit the tensor-product structure of the Hilbert stochastic space $\randomspace$ and approximates a $\Nd$-variate function with a series of products of lower dimensional functions.
 Efficient algorithms allow to determine the approximation coefficients of the representation by solving a series of low-dimensional problems while never considering the full-dimensional problem at once.
-A general presentation of tensor-structured numerical methods can be found in \cite{Khoromskij_review} while application to the approximation of a high-dimensional random quantity is considered in \cite{Khoromskij_Schwab_11, Nouy_HD_10,Matthies_Zander_12,Doostan_Iaccarino_09}.
-For instance, a $\Nd$-variate quantity may be approximated under a CANDECOMP-PARAFAC (CP) format with a sum of rank-1 terms, the simplest form of tensored-structure format: \be u\left(\bxi\right) \approx \sum_{r=1}^\nr{f_{1,r}\left(\xi_1\right) \, \ldots \, f_{\Nd,r}\left(\xi_\Nd\right)}, \ee with $\nr$ the retained rank of the decomposition and $\left\{f_{i,r}\right\}_{i=1}^\Nd$ univariate functions.
-These univariate functions are usually sequentially determined in turn so that only 1-D problems have to be solved.
+A general presentation of tensor-structured numerical methods can be found in \cite{Khoromskij_review} while application to the approximation of a high-dimensional random quantity is considered in \cite{Doostan_Iaccarino_09,Nouy_HD_10,Khoromskij_Schwab_11,Matthies_Zander_12}.
+For instance, a $\Nd$-variate quantity may be approximated under a CANDECOMP-PARAFAC (CP) format, \cite{Harshman_70,Carroll_Chang_70}, with a sum of rank-1 terms, the simplest form of tensored-structure format: \be u\left(\bxi\right) \approx \sum_{r=1}^\nr{f_{1,r}\left(\xi_1\right) \, \ldots \, f_{\Nd,r}\left(\xi_\Nd\right)}, \ee with $\nr$ the retained rank of the decomposition and $\left\{f_{i,r}\right\}_{i=1}^\Nd$ univariate functions.
 Assuming $\No$-th order polynomials for $\left\{f_{i,r}\right\}$, the resulting cardinality of the approximation is $\Nd \, \nr \, \No$.
 It thus exhibits a linear dependence with the number of dimensions, in contrast with the exponential dependence of the Polynomial Chaos.
-Approximation techniques more efficient than the decomposition~\eqref{CP-like} rely on numerically robust and/or memory efficient data-structures, {\eg}, Tucker format or Tensor-Trains, see \cite{Khoromskij_review}.
+Alternative decomposition techniques, easier to evaluate and numerically more stable than decomposition~\eqref{CP-like}, such as the Tucker or Tensor-Trains, can be considered, see \cite{Khoromskij_review}.
 A tensored-structure format then constitutes a method of choice for deriving memory- and CPU-efficient approximation of high-dimensional quantities.
 They also lead to a low-cardinality basis $\cardP$ so that the conditioning of the approximation method remains good, in the sense that $\cardP \le \Nq$, a crucial feature for deriving a good approximation from the scarce available data.